Marlrus/warlrus-cli/README.md

   - [x] Check if version is up to date
   - [x] Output selection list with up to date versions disabled
   - [ ] Update selected version
+- [x] Check if you can run a function from the script to hold all functions in the same bash script
 - [ ] `nvm-manage share-packages` Shares -g packages on all versions of node that are installed

 - NVIM LSP and NPM -g package related Commands